-Capacity, capability and resources to deliver the project (30 points).
+Capacity, capability and resources to deliver the project (35 points).

-You should demonstrate this through describing (and directly addressing each of the following questions):
+You must demonstrate this through describing:

-- a. you and your partners' track record managing similar projects, and the access to personnel with relevant skills, qualifications and experience - b. your plan to manage the project, addressing scope, implementation plan, timeframes, budget risks and contingencies - c. your strategy to maintain the project outcomes beyond the term of the grant funding - d. how you will measure the success of the project.
+- a. you and your partners track record managing similar projects, and the access to personnel with relevant skills and experience - b. your plan to manage the project, addressing scope, implementation plan, timeframes, budget risks and contingencies - c. your strategy to maintain the project outcomes beyond the term of the grant funding - d. how you will measure the success of the project.